College of Science and Health > Academics > School of Nursing > Graduate Programs > MENP for Non-Nurses (MSN)

 DePaul’s Master’s Entry to Nursing Practice (MENP) program is for college graduates who want to become nurses.
 With our entry level master’s in nursing, you’ll get the same one-on-one, personal attention from faculty members that you’ll give your patients.
-And you’ll develop the skills you need to excel as a nurse in any specialty you choose.
+You will develop the skills you need to excel as a nurse in any specialty you choose.

 You’ll also be eligible for the RN licensure examination (NCLEX-RN).